Malekf94/My-NC-Games/README.md

 ### PATCH /api/reviews/:review_id

 added the patch /api/reviews/:review_id endpoint and tested it to confirm it returns the correct values, also added tests for error handling for this endpoint

+### GET /api/users

+added the get /api/users endpoint and tested it to confirm it returns the correct values